NexMaker-Fab/2023zjude-YSD/docs/_concept.md

   <img src="https://cdn.jsdelivr.net/gh/erkoww/YSD_img/img/c004226ed391483bae3b52fe38f651f.png" width = "600"/>
 </div>

 **The selection of a special checkerboard grid is based on a map of the attractions of Dongqian Lake, requiring that the selected attractions be both representative and evenly dispersed around the scenic area.
-Therefore, Tao Gongguan, Ningbo Safari Park, Xiashui Wetland Park, Xiayu Cicada Temple and Hanling Old Street were selected.**
+Therefore, Taogong Island, Ningbo Safari Park, Xiashui Wetland Park, Xiayu Cicada Temple and Hanling Old Street were selected.**

 # Module composition
 **Master: arduino UNO (with expansion board) <br>